onhir/onhir.gov/_pages/FEVS-Narrative.md

 Based on 2019 FEVS results the agency scored particularly high percentages in the following indices:
  Employee Engagement Index:

-   •	Leaders Lead - 61%:   My agency’s leadership fosters motivation and commitment; maintains high integrity; communicates the agency’s goals, and earns respect from employees.
+*•	Leaders Lead - 61%:   My agency’s leadership fosters motivation and
+        commitment; maintains high integrity; communicates the agency’s goals, and earns respect from employees.
 •	Supervisors - 70%:  My supervisor supports employee development,
         listens to me, treats me with respect, and  has my trust and confidence.
 •	Intrinsic Work Experience - 83%:  As an employee, the work I do is important, I feel encouraged to do better,  feel accomplished, know what’s expected of me and know how my job relates to agency goals.

 Global Satisfaction Index:

-   •	Job Satisfaction:  78%
+*Job Satisfaction:  78%
-   •	Pay Satisfaction:   78%:
+*Pay Satisfaction:   78%:
-   •	Organizational Satisfaction:  63%:
+*Organizational Satisfaction:  63%:
-   •	Recommend Organization: 77%:
+*Recommend Organization: 77%:
-   •	Work Life Program Satisfaction:   100%
+*Work Life Program Satisfaction:   100%

 Those areas of the survey where there were decreases that fell below the 65% or more positive threshold were: